Sage

 Health Benefits

-- May improve cognitive function and memory due to its potential neuroprotective properties.
+- May improve brain function and memory due to its cognitive-enhancing properties.

-- Contains anti-inflammatory compounds that can help reduce inflammation in the body.
+- Possesses anti-inflammatory properties that may reduce inflammation in the body.

 Storage Tips

 Fresh sage is best stored in the refrigerator.
-Wrap the sage leaves loosely in a slightly damp paper towel and place them in a plastic bag or airtight container.
-This helps maintain humidity and prevents them from drying out.
-Dried sage should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat.
-When stored properly, dried sage can last for up to a year.
+Wrap the leaves loosely in a slightly damp paper towel and place them in a plastic bag or airtight container.
+This will help maintain their moisture and prevent them from drying out too quickly.
+Dried sage should be kept in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat, to preserve its flavor and aroma for up to a year.
+You can also freeze fresh sage leaves by chopping them and placing them in ice cube trays filled with water or olive oil.

 Marnirni-apinthi Building, Lot Fourteen,